Governance and Policy

 Agreement on the Network of Aquaculture Centres in Asia and the Pacific

 Government membership of NACA is via accession to the NACA Agreement, an international treaty.
 The agreement also provides for associate membership by intergovernmental organisations and donor agencies.
 Current member governments of NACA are Australia, Bangladesh, Cambodia, China, Hong Kong SAR, India, Indonesia, I.R.
-Iran, Korea (DPR), Lao PDR, Malaysia, Maldives, Myanmar, Nepal, Pakistan, Philippines, Sri Lanka, Thailand and Vietnam.
+Iran, Korea (DPR), Lao PDR, Malaysia, Maldives, Myanmar, Nepal, Pakistan, Philippines, Saudi Arabia, Sri Lanka, Thailand and Vietnam.

 Report of the first meeting of the Asia Regional Advisory Group on Aquatic Animal Health, 6-8 November 2002